 - 1. Public Intoxication: When an individual appears in any public place under the influence of alcohol or a controlled substance. - 2.
 Providing Alcohol to Minors: When an individual purchases or serves alcohol to those under the age of 21. - 3.
 Underage alcohol possession/consumption: When an individual, being less than 21 years of age, attempts to purchase, purchases, consumes, possesses, or knowingly and intentionally transports any liquor or malt or brewed beverages. - 4.
 Open Container of Alcohol: No persons shall consume, carry or possess an open container of alcoholic beverages in the public right-of-way or on private property without the consent of the landowner or tenant. - 5.
 Carrying a False ID Card: An individual, being under 21, possesses an identification card falsely identifying that person as being 21 years of age or older or obtains or attempts to obtain liquor or malt or brewed beverages by using the identification card of another or by using an identification card that has not been lawfully issued to or in the name of that person who possesses the card. - 6.
-Possession of Marijuana: When an individual has possession of marijuana, the sentence is dependent on the amount of marijuana in possession, and the location of where one is found in violation.
+Possession of Marijuana: When an individual has possession of marijuana, the potential charge is dependent on the amount of marijuana in possession, and the location of where one is found in violation.
 The use or possession of Marijuana is strictly prohibited on the Duquesne University Campus (as well as any school property).
-In the City of Pittsburgh, Marijuana was decriminalized in January of 2016 and the penalties include (for less than 30 grams) - \$25.00 fine for possession and \$100.00 fine for public use.
+In the City of Pittsburgh, Marijuana was decriminalized in January of 2016 and the penalties include (for less than 30 grams). - \$25 fine for possession and \$100 fine for public use.
 This is in the City of Pittsburgh only.
 Outlying areas have not ruled it to be decriminalized and therefore it remains a crime with penalties for use and/or possession, and/or distribution.
 Being found in violation of this law may also impact one's financial aid status. - 7.
-Sale, Distribution and/or Cultivation of Marijuana: When an individual is accused of selling or manufacturing of marijuana, the potential sentence depends on the amount of marijuana in question. - 8.
-Possession/Use of a Date Rape Drug: Any person who violates this section shall be sentenced to a term of imprisonment of not more than 4 years, a fine of not more than \$30,000, or both; except that if any person commits such a violation after one or more prior convictions of him for violation of this section, or for a felony under any other provision of this subchapter or subchapter II of this chapter or other law of the United States relating to narcotic drugs, marijuana, or depressant or stimulant substances, have become final, such person shall be sentenced to a term of imprisonment of not more than 8 years, a fine of not more than \$60,000, or both (Federal Controlled Substance Act).
+Sale, Distribution and/or Cultivation of Marijuana: When an individual is accused of selling or manufacturing of marijuana, the potential sentence depends on the amount of marijuana in question.

+- 8. Possession/Use of a Date Rape Drug: Any person who violates this section shall be sentenced to a term of imprisonment of not more than four years, a fine of not more than \$30,000, or both; except that if any person commits such a violation after one or more prior convictions for violation of this section, or for a felony under any other provision of this subchapter or subchapter II of this chapter or other law of the United States relating to narcotic drugs, marijuana, or depressant or stimulant substances, have become final, such person shall be sentenced to a term of imprisonment of not more than 8 years, a fine of not more than \$60,000, or both (Federal Controlled Substance Act). - 9.
+Policy Distribution: Students should be aware of the rules and regulations outlined in the Duquesne University Handbook regarding alcohol and drugs.
+All matriculating students are notified annually of the address for the online Handbook through an email at the beginning of each academic year.